nhitz/caddy-cloudflare/README.md

 	chmod 400 secret.txt
  	```

-4. Add this snippet to your Caddyfile:
+4. Add this snippet to the top of your Caddyfile:
 	```Caddyfile
 	(tls-cloudflare) {
 		tls {